texfaq/texfaq.github.io/FAQ-privinst.md

 ```
 (for example).
 This will almost invariably return a pointer to a
 subdirectory `texmf` of your home directory; the commonest
-exception is Macintoshes, using MacTeX, where the diretory is
+exception is Macintoshes, using MacTeX, where the directory is
 conventionally `Library/texmf` in your home directory.

 If you can confirm that the technique does indeed work, install your